 u_[i,j]))

-Computing finite difference approximations
+express finite difference approximations of derivatives:

 x = u_box.grid.coor[X]